Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Introduction

 Building dense correspondences are key to fine-grained object understanding and improving robustness in various recognition tasks, and essential to many applications including texture transfer~\cite{ofri2023neural} and robotic manipulation~\cite{tsagkas2024click}.
-In this paper, we examine the performance of state-of-the-art SC models when evaluated on points that lie outside the set of annotated training keypoints.
+In this work, we examine the performance of state-of-the-art SC models when evaluated on points that lie outside the set of annotated training keypoints.
 Under these conditions, we observe that supervised pipelines often underperform their unsupervised counterparts, effectively reducing their function to that of `sparse keypoint detectors'.
 We attribute this limitation to two main factors: (i) the sparsity of supervision, which typically focuses on a limited number of keypoints and (ii) the lack of evaluation on unseen points, which tends to favor models that bias their predictions toward the nearest seen annotations.

 We argue that an ideal SC method should be capable of matching arbitrary points, akin to the objectives in classical dense correspondence tasks \cite{liu2010sift}.
 To move beyond sparse supervision, we propose a learning framework that predicts dense feature maps and supervises them using geometry from an off-the-shelf depth estimator, thereby enabling training on richer and more spatially diverse cues.
-Few unsupervised SC methods~\cite{thewlis2017unsupervised,mariotti2024improving} have leveraged 3D geometry to learn dense correspondences through mapping object pixels to a spherical coordinate system where each coordinate corresponds to a different characteristic point of the object.
-However, this approach requires estimating the object shape and viewpoint from a collection of 2D images, which limits to the applicability of such models to synthetically generated datasets~\cite{thewlis2017unsupervised} or relying on camera viewpoint supervision~\cite{mariotti2024improving}.
+Some unsupervised SC methods~\cite{thewlis2017unsupervised,mariotti2024improving} have leveraged 3D geometry to learn dense correspondences through mapping object pixels to a spherical coordinate system where each coordinate corresponds to a different characteristic point of the object.
+However, this approach requires estimating the object shape and viewpoint from a collection of 2D images, which limits the applicability of such models to synthetically generated datasets~\cite{thewlis2017unsupervised} and they can require additional camera viewpoint supervision~\cite{mariotti2024improving}.